 As soon as you finish installing the Xserve, it's ready to host the variety of services provided by Mac OS X Server.
-To learn more about the server software, see Mac OS X Server Getting Started on the Admin Tools disc that comes with the Xserve and the full set of server documents available at www.apple.com/server/documentation.
+To help you learn more about the server software, a full set of documentation is available at www.apple.com/server/documentation.